At LWIS, we believe internationalism

 providing these learners with exposure to and knowledge of a dual educational

-LWIS Hazmieh is a candidate school for International
+LWIS Hazmieh is an authorized International

 In the Middle and Senior School years, LWIS